raspberrypilearning/build-your-own-weather-station/en/step_8.md

 # Wind direction

-A wind vane shows the direction from which the wind is coming, not where it's going; this can be confusing because the arrows on TV weather maps show the opposite.
-It works by the wind exerting force on a vertical blade which rotates to find the position of least resistance; this position is then aligned with the direction of the oncoming wind.
+Wind vanes show the direction from which the wind is coming, not where it's going.
+This can be confusing, because the arrows on most TV weather maps show the opposite.
+A wind vane works by the wind exerting force on its vertical blade, which rotates to find the position of least wind resistance; this position is aligned with the direction of the oncoming wind.

-The wind vane is more complex than the rain gauge or anemometer.
-It does use reed switches and a rotating magnet, but it works in a completely different way.
+Like the rain gauge or anemometer, the wind vane used here also has reed switches and a rotating magnet, but it is more complex and works in a completely different way.

 If you look inside the recommended wind vane, you'll see there are eight reed switches arranged like the spokes of a wheel.